 - Quince is rarely eaten raw.
 Quince is delicious cooked; it is most often used to make jelly, preserves, or marmalade.

-Quince Problems and Control
+Quince problems and controls

-- Fire blight is a serious bacterial disease that infects plans via their flowers.
+- Fire blight is a serious bacterial disease that infects plants via their flowers.
 It is spread by rain or irrigation water splash.
 Prune out infested shoots immediately and put them in the trash.

 - Brown rot is a fungal disease that causes the fruit to turn brown and rot in patches.
 Pick off and destroy all infected fruit; prune away stems that have become infected.

 - Powdery mildew is a fungal disease that leaves a white powdery coating of mildew on leaves.
 Remove and destroy infected leaves; spray with a fungicide.